(Published in Indie Art Zine, August, 2016)

 But whatever adversities people have been facing from nature cannot be compared to the magnanimous dimension of disaster that our corporatized profit-oriented blindness causes to our living—a million times more powerful devastation than what a lone man’s sorrow or a tribal god’s anger ever could instigate.
 It is no more about a village losing three quarters of its water.
 It is now about the whole state of Goa losing all of its water to construction and mining work.
 Ironically, not only the mines are named after the same gods who now lost the battle to human greed, but even the palanquin bearers of these gods perform the holy task of bathing the deity in none other than the mining tanks that symbolize the demolition that this greed caused to nature and human life.

 These are open facts, like open wounds.
 And it happens not just in Goa, but everywhere.
 Still, learning about it in that one evening through poetry and discussions gave me something of value in a very personal way.
 It almost felt like I was revisiting a long-lasting battle within myself between my roots in art and the process of unlearning them.
-The roots encouraged to speak against discriminations with confidence, while the process of unlearning built a shield of hesitation and paranoia that stopped one from doing exactly that.
-This hesitation was instigated by my own disillusion with the sentimentalized, patronizing fake political art as well as long technical trainings that either denied or mystified political questions as creative content.
+The roots encouraged to speak against discrimination with confidence, while the process of unlearning built a shield of hesitation and paranoia that stopped one from doing exactly that.
+This hesitation was instigated by my own disillusion with the sentimentalized, patronizing fake political art as well as long technical training that either denied or mystified political questions as creative content.
 At this particular juncture of my own understanding of art and its politics, it felt good watching the STE perform, as if there were glimpses of some kind of a cease-battle within myself.

 The artist’s obligation